 True, Huntsvillians like science and beer, but we also love the arts!
 The Von Braun Center hosts international acts like Dolly Parton and (Nobel Prize-winning) Bob Dylan, as well as the exceptional Huntsville Symphony Orchestra and local theatre troupes like Theatre Huntsville and Fantasy Playhouse.
 If dancing is more your scene, I would definitely recommend the Huntsville Swing Dance Society, which meets for lessons every Thursday and has dances on Saturdays.
 Art lovers will love seeing Huntsville’s extremely talented local artists at Lowe Mill ARTS & Entertainment, and the Huntsville Museum of Art brings in exhibitions from all over the world.

 We are so lucky to live in such a beautiful place!
 Big Spring Park downtown is the perfect place for an afternoon stroll, and you can’t beat the stunning views from Burritt on the Mountain.
-Plus, there are so many trails to hike and rivers to explore in the area that outdoor enthusiasts will have no problem keeping busy.
+Make sure to check out the Land Trust’s hikes.
+There are so many trails and rivers to explore that outdoor enthusiasts will have no problem keeping busy.

 I am, admittedly, a history nerd so I love learning about Huntsville’s past.
 Alabama Constitution Village downtown takes visitors back in time to 1819, when Alabama became a state, and the gorgeous antebellum homes around town each host a multitude of intriguing stories, which you can learn about on a historic walking tour!
 I love seeing the Confederate soldier graffiti at the Huntsville Depot and the original store items at Harrison Brothers Hardware, especially when they use the 100+ year old cash register!

 What are you thankful for in Huntsville and Madison?
 Comment below!